RemiFabre/WickedLines/misc/blog_post_time_shift.md

 ### My Prediction (and Why It Was Wrong)

-My initial hypothesis was straightforward: a stronger player with less time should, on average, play like a slightly weaker player with more time.
+My initial hypothesis was straightforward: strong players with less time should, on average, play like a slightly weaker players with more time.
 There's a point of diminishing returns for each extra minute you think, but the general effect should be clear.

 Graphically, I expected to see a simple shift along the x-axis.
-I thought I could take a performance curve from Blitz, slide it to the right, and have it roughly match the curve for Rapid.
+I thought I could take a performance curve from Blitz, slide it to the left, and have it roughly match the curve for Rapid.
 Slide it again, and it would match Classical.

 This turned out to be completely wrong.
 Here is what I observed across the ~25 openings I plotted.